 The Mercedes-Benz B-Class Vs Competitors

-Minor issues aren’t unknown, but the B-Class generally has a decent reputation for reliability.
+The B-Class has a decent reputation for reliability.
 It finished 3rd in the MPV category of the 2020 What Car?
 Reliability Survey, just behind the BMW 2 Series Active Tourer.

 The B-Class offers a competitive 440 litres of boot space on the petrol and diesel models (and 405 litres in the plug-in hybrid).
-That’s usefully more than you’d find in a typical family hatchback, although some of its MPV rivals are bigger still.
+That’s usefully more than you’d find in a typical family hatchback.

 There are 5 main trim levels and 6 engine options (all with automatic gearboxes), so there’s a B-Class to suit just about every requirement.